front/docs.newsfront.no/docs/02_Media_Inline.md

 **4. Choose an image from the library**

-**5. Pick a view mode**, either: Full-width, half-width or small-width.
-These are different width settings for the image (test them, and see what they look like!).
+**5. Align the image and add caption**, either: Left, Right or Centered.
+These are different width and alignment settings for the image (test them, and see what they look like!).

-Enter an alt tag, and also a title: the title will appear as a credit in the image caption.
-There is a separate field for the main image caption text.
-Try it out!
+Enter an alt tag, and also check off to get an image caption.

-Save article, and view the result.
+View the result instantly, but remember to save

 Good luck!